-Pitting corrosion is one of the most common types of corrosion we find in storage tanks, especially underground tanks, and can be one of the most serious.
+Pitting corrosion is one of the most common types of corrosion found in storage tanks, especially underground tanks.
+It can also be one of the most serious.

 What is Pitting Corrosion

-Pitting corrosion is a localised form of metal deterioration which displays as small pits or holes on the surface of the steel causing a loss of thickness to the metal.
+Pitting corrosion is a localised form of metal deterioration.
+It displays as small pits or holes on the surface of the steel causing a loss of thickness to the metal.

-If nothing is done, eventually this will cause a breach in the tank and lead to leaking product into the surrounding environment.
+Eventually, pitting corrosion will cause a breach in the tank.
+Leading to leaking product into the surrounding environment.

-The pits produced by this type of corrosion can be a variety of shapes and sizes, they can be narrow and deep, shallow and wide, they can undercut whereby they go into the metal and then develop sideways underneath the surface.
+The pits produced by this type of corrosion can be a variety of shapes and sizes.
+They can be narrow and deep or shallow and wide.
+They can also undercut.
+This is where the pits go into the metal and then develop sideways underneath the surface.

-Pitting corrosion can be uncovered with the mouth of the pit open, but can also be covered with a semi-permeable membrane.
-This makes pitting corrosion very difficult to properly detect prior to blasting.
+Pitting corrosion can be either, uncovered with the mouth of the pit open, or covered with a semi-permeable membrane.
+This makes pitting corrosion very difficult to properly detect before blasting.

 How Does Pitting Corrosion Occur?

-Pitting corrosion can be caused by several factors including localised mechanical or chemical damage to a metals oxide film and poor application of a tanks protective coating.
+There are several factors that can cause pitting corrosion.
+Localised mechanical damage, chemical damage to a metals oxide film, or poor application of a tanks protective coating.

-Damage to a storage tanks internal coating can also have the same effect, causing exposed paths to the steel which corrosion can take advantage of.
+Damage to a storage tanks internal coating can also have the same effect.
+Causing exposed paths back to the steel which corrosion can take advantage of.

-The presence of MIC (Microbially Influenced Corrosion) can also have an impact on the rate of pitting corrosion within the storage tank as Sulphate Reducing Bacteria accelerate corrosion within the tank.
+The presence of MIC (Microbially Influenced Corrosion) also has an impact on the rate of pitting corrosion.
+Particularly, Sulphate Reducing Bacteria, as they speed up corrosion within the tank.

 What are the Prevention Methods?

-Preventing pitting corrosion in storage tanks boils down to one main factor, applying the correct industrial coating to the storage tank and undertaking the correct inspection program recommended by the manufacturers to ensure the integrity of the coating over the tanks lifespan.
+Preventing pitting corrosion in storage tanks is simple.
+Apply the correct industrial coating to the tank.
+Running the correct inspection program recommended, by the manufacturers, is also good management.
+This will help ensure the integrity of the coating over the tanks lifespan.

-Using an experienced and reliable coating applicator or lining company is also highly recommended.
-This will ensure that steel preparation is done to standard and any coating applied is without discontinuities.
-Any good lining contractor will carry out coating checks after application to make sure of this.
+Using an experienced and reliable coating applicator or lining company is also recommended.
+This will ensure that steel preparation is to standard and any coating applied is without discontinuities.
+Any good lining contractor will carry out coating checks after application.

-Pitting corrosion is a serious problem for unprotected storage tanks and operators should consider it a priority to protect against.
+Pitting corrosion is a serious problem for unprotected storage tanks.
+Operators should consider it a priority to protect against.
 The alternative is to risk a major loss of assets and product, environmental damage, extensive repair bills, and large fines.